AlgorithmiKee/notes/Machine_Learning/Bayes_Linear_Regression.md

 ## Function Space View

 So far we derived the posterior predictive distribution by first computing the posterior distribution of the weights.
-The intuition is to average the plug-in predictive distribution w.r.t the posterior distribution of the weights.
-But our ultimate goal is the posterior predictive distribution.
-Can we derive it directly without using the "additional layer"?
-The direct modeling of function values leads to the function space view of Bayesian linear regression.
+Intuitively, this corresponds to averaging the plug-in predictive distribution with respect to the posterior over the weights.

+However, our ultimate goal is the posterior predictive distribution itself.
+Can we derive it directly—without going through the “extra layer” of weight inference?
+Directly modeling function values instead of weights leads to the function space view of Bayesian linear regression.

-For each training data point $\mathbf{x}_i \in D$, we let the short-hand notation
+For each training data point $\mathbf{x}_i \in D$, we define the short-hand

 $$
 \begin{align}